step-security/github-actions-goat/CompromisedDependency.md

         runs-on: ubuntu-latest

         steps:
-          - uses: actions/checkout@v2
-          - uses: actions/setup-node@v1
-            with:
-              node-version: "16"

           - uses: step-security/harden-runner@v1
             with:
               egress-policy: block
               allowed-endpoints: >
                 github.com:443
                 registry.npmjs.org:443

-          # Get local dependencies
+          - uses: actions/checkout@v2
+          - uses: actions/setup-node@v1
+            with:
+              node-version: "16"
           - run: npm install
      ````

 8. The workflow will run again.
 Click on the insights link again to see the blocked outbound calls.
+You also see the blocked call as an annotation.
+When you observe such a blocked call, investigate what is making the call, as it could be a compromised dependency.